 Transfers on the basis of an adequacy decision

 If the European Commission decides that a third country ensures adequate level of protection, it is possible to transfer personal data to such country without any specific authorization.
-One exemption is the US, where it is necessary to meet additional conditions.
-It is currently possible to transfer data on this basis only to Andorra, Argentina, Canada, Switzerland, Israel, USA, Uruguay, the Faroe Islands and Guernsey Islands, Man and Jersey.
+It is currently possible to transfer data on this basis only to Andorra, Argentina, Canada, Switzerland, Israel, Japan, New Zealand, Uruguay, the Faroe Islands and Guernsey Islands, Man and Jersey.
+The US was also a part of this group but was removed from the list by the recent CJEU decision.

 Transfers subject to appropriate safeguards